holistic-ai/holisticai-sdk/docs/source/getting_started/sdk/github_cicd.rst

 .. code-block::

-  from haisdk.assessment import Assess from haisdk.config import Config import pandas as pd
+  from holistic import Assess, Config import pandas as pd